 - Swelling or scar tissue from nose surgery of any kind

-- A nose that projects too far or nostrils that are too narrow
+- A nose that projects too far, nostrils that are too narrow, or a deviated septum"

 - Using drugs you inhale through your nose, like cocaine, for a long time

 To be sure your symptoms are caused by a nasal valve collapse, you should see an ear, nose, and throat doctor (ENT) called an otolaryngologist.
 That's a specialist who treats head and neck problems.
 They'll examine your nose and ask about your symptoms.

 A deviated septum is similar to nasal valve collapse, so your doctor will want to make sure that's not your issue.
 Your septum is the tough piece of cartilage between your nostrils and air passages.
 If it's injured or tilts too far to one side, that also can make it hard for you to breathe.

 One way to check is with a Cottle test.
 Your doctor will pull your cheek away from your nose for a few seconds to open your nasal valve.
 Then they'll see if that helps you breathe more easily.
 If it does, you probably have a collapsed nostril.

 Your doctor also may need to look deep inside your nose with an endoscope, a long, thin tube with a light and a camera on it.
 Pictures made with the endoscope will show if your nasal valve is collapsed or damaged.